 - Immunotherapy.
 The use of immunotherapy aims to address the underlying cause of the allergy.
 For an extended period of time, a certain amount of the allergen is administered.
 This allows the immune system to become accustomed to this substance.
 The immune system can eventually respond less or no longer to the allergen, which results in having less or no allergy symptoms.
 The total treatment takes three to five years.

 The prospects are associated with the type of allergic reaction, the type of allergen, the severity of the condition and the age at which the allergy has begun.
 Allergic reactions that often occur in young children, such as milk proteins allergy, may decrease as the child grows older.
 Part of the patients, however, suffer a lifelong allergic condition.
 Allergic reactions that occur later in life, usually remain.

 - Use the medication timely to prevent allergic reactions.

 - Breastfeeding, preferably during six months, may help preventing allergies in the child.

 - Avoid known food allergens during the first year, such as peanuts, egg, soy, milk, wheat and nuts.

-- Try to keep the air in the house as dry as possible.
+- Try to keep the air in your house as dry as possible.
 Allergens, such as dust mites, love humidity.
-Good ventilation in the house reduces dust mites.
+Good ventilation in your house reduces dust mites.
 Use a proper ionizer (air purifier).

 - Use anti-dust and anti-allergen bedding.
 There are special covers for sale for duvet, mattress and pillows.
-With these so-called allergy covers, people can protect themselves from dust mites.
+With these so-called allergy covers, you can protect yourself from dust mites.